GXDE-OS/gxde-voice-recorder/README.md

-# Deepin Voice Recorder
+# GXDE Voice Recorder

-This is default voice recorder application for Deepin.
+This is default voice recorder application for GXDE.

 ## Dependencies